 So in 2014, at 45, she left full-time teaching to qualify as a Beautician in the local technical college.

 She had less time for herself and her family, attending classes, working part time in a beauty salon and doing relief teaching.
 But the short term pain was worth it.
-She was creating a new lifestyle.
-Doing something she loved with no “used by date”.
+She was doing something she loved and creating a new career, a new lifestyle with no “used by date”.

-Jeffery Kophamel knew he had to make a change.
-The global economic downturn affected his engineering consultancy practice in Ireland.
-His future looked uncertain, despite over 30 years’ experience in a variety of industrial sectors and a Masters in Mechanical Engineering.
+Jeffery Kophamel knew he had to make a change as the global economic downturn affected his engineering consultancy practice in Ireland.
+Despite over 30 years’ experience in a variety of industrial sectors and a Masters in Mechanical Engineering, his future looked uncertain.
 It was a shock.